joao-svalencar/MS_CerradoRegions/README.md

 If you have any doubt, please contact JP Vieira-Alencar at: joaopaulo.valencar@gmail.com

 ## The repository is organized as follow:
+  - MS_CerradoRegions.Rproj: R project for the reproductibility of the analyses;
   - R:
     - C_tets.R: loading objects;
     - D_BioticElements.R: Biotic Elements Analyses.
 With tests for the first and second predictions of the vicariance model;